RSS to Email: Best Services in 2026 (Free + Paid)

 |---|---|---|---|

-| Publish blog updates automatically | RSS-to-email campaign platform | MailerLite RSS-to-email | FeedOtter for enterprise setups |
+| Publish blog updates to subscribers | RSS to email campaign platform | MailerLite | Buttondown for indie writers |

-| Receive feeds in inbox with minimal setup | Consumer RSS-to-email service | Blogtrottr | Feedrabbit |
+| Receive feeds in inbox, free | Reader RSS to email service | Blogtrottr | Feedrabbit |

-| Unify newsletters + feeds + summarization | Reader + digest workflow | Inoreader/Feedbin lane | Readless digest model |
+| Unify feeds + summarization into one read | Reader + digest workflow | Inoreader/Feedbin lane | Readless digest model |

-7. What Are the Most Common RSS-to-Email Mistakes?
+7. What Are the Most Common RSS to Email Mistakes?

 - Mistake 2: optimizing for free price only, then paying in weekly maintenance time.